BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 The total consumption reported by the meter (not other devices e.g. Home Mini) for the previous available full day.
 If for example data is available up to `01:00` of `2024-09-02`, then this sensor will report the cost between `2024-09-01T00:00:00Z` and `2024-09-02T00:00:00Z`.

+Due to limitation of HA entities, the data will be updated as a single record, which means the history of the sensor will not be broken down further than once a day.
+If you want the cost broken down into hourly chunks, you can use the statistic entities used for the [energy dashboard](../setup/energy_dashboard.md#previous-day-consumption).

 !!! info

     This retrieves the data reported directly by the meter which is used to calculate your bill.
 If you have an Octopus Home Mini (or similar), then data reported by this device will not be exposed in this sensor.
 This is to avoid confusion when comparing the data against your bill and to provide consistency between users with and without an Octopus Home Mini.